DHTMLX/docs-suite/docs/guides/mcp-server.md

 ## How DHTMLX MCP server works

 The DHTMLX MCP server uses a Retrieval-Augmented Generation (RAG) pipeline combined with the Model Context Protocol (MCP) to provide AI assistants with up-to-date documentation.
+Before any of that, the assistant first figures out which part of a request actually needs a documentation lookup and handles the rest from its own knowledge.

 At a high level:

-1. The AI assistant sends a query through MCP.
+1. The assistant sends the part of the query that needs documentation through MCP.
 2. The server determines which product documentation is relevant.
 3. Documentation content is retrieved from a vector index.
 4. The retrieved context is sent back to the assistant.
-5. The assistant generates a response using that context.
+5. The assistant combines that context with the part of the request it already handled on its own to generate a response.

-This approach allows AI tools to generate answers based on current documentation rather than training data alone.
+This approach allows AI tools to generate answers based on current documentation.

 ## Setup